Next came a tale from Linkin. One he’d not wished to tell.

 “Friends,” he sayt.
 “If you have ears, prepare to prick them now.

 “I’ll tell of a deed so foul you’ll ne’er take meat from any paw but your own.
 Else you may be lured to your destruction.”

 All screeched in feigned fear.

 “The year my lord of Southampton first oped his eyes , Her Majestie sayt the Earl of Essex could go to Ireland.
-This Earl was not the Essex that we know and love, but his father.
+This Earl was not the Essex we know and love, but his father.

 “I shall call him Wat Devilry.
 That’s like enough unto the name he had before he was called Essex.
-He was a good soldier once, but then he sought reputation and riches by chasing the Irishes from their rightful places.
+He was a good soldier, but then he sought reputation and riches by chasing the Irishes from their rightful places.

 “First, he hoped to make the Irishes fight among theirselves and against the Scots that dwell there.
 Two things they’re never loathe to do.

 “But, as we cats know, to fight each other to prove our valour is one thing.
 To fight at the behest of our enemies is quite another.

 “The Irishes aren’t fool.
 They knew Wat Devilry was not the Lord Deputie of Ireland.
 Queen Puss [Bess] had made him governor of Ulcer [Ulster].
 Nothing more and nothing less.
 And what need had the Ulcer men of a governor?
-They sent Wat a gift of cows, then stole them from him.
+They would not do Wat’s bidding.
+They sent him a gift of cows, then stole them away.

 “This Irish lord brought with him his wife and his friends.
 They came with cleanlie faces, and hope in their hearts.

 “I know not what vittles were served forth, but there was plenty.
 Fancy, if you can, the flavours of the fish market, and the scents of a score of cookshops.
 Pies and pasties, meats baked and broyled, sweet sauces and good gravies!